 Abstract This paper extends the inference procedure of Tyler (1981) to generic invariant subspaces of non-symmetric and non-diagonalisable matrices.
 We establish distribution theory for a Wald and t-test for full-vector and individual coefficient hypotheses, respectively.
 Our test statistics originate from eigenprojections of non-symmetric matrices.
 Representing projections as a mapping from the underlying matrix to its spectral data, we find derivatives through analytic perturbation theory.
 These results demonstrate how the analytic perturbation theory of Sun (1991) is a useful tool in multivariate statistics and are of independent interest.
 We offer an application via confidence sets for eigenvector centralities estimated from digraph adjacency matrices.

 Forecasting Dementia Trends using UK data with Eric French, Yuntao Chen, and Eric Brunner.
-Slides

 Abstract We proceed in two stages.
 Using UK ELSA data, we first estimate dementia incidence rates from 2002 to 2016 and derive a data array comparable to a life table.
 Second, we employ a rank 1 factor model according to Lee and Carter (1992) to decompose the incidence rates into a period and age effect.
-We feed the period effect time series into a Kalman filter with restricted time-dependent observational variance to estimate filtered states.
-On this basis, we found that a local level model fits best and construct forecasts for all age groups and both sexes.
+We feed the period effect time series into a specially designed Kalman filter with restricted time-dependent observational variance to estimate filtered states.
+On this basis, we found that a random walk model fits best and construct forecasts for all age groups and both sexes.
 We find that despite a recently observed uptick in dementia trends, the overall trend is flat.

 Determining climate sensitivity using the quasi-cointegrated VAR